 Hormones are the body’s chemical messengers.
 They play essential roles in libido, mood, health, fertility, and many other functions.

 Some people think of estrogen as a “female hormone,” but male and female bodies produce it.
-If a man’s estrogen levels are too high, health problems can result.
+High estrogen levels are associated with some health problems in males.

 In this article, we look at foods that may raise or lower levels of estrogen in the body and explore the evidence behind these claims.

-Some people worry that too much estrogen is the cause of low testosterone.
-This is a myth.
+Some people worry that too much estrogen is the cause of low testosterone, but this is a myth.
 Estrogen and testosterone do not oppose each other.

 Many websites and natural health gurus say that certain diets can lower estrogen levels, but there has been little research into these claims.

-A handful of studies have suggested that specific foods can raise or lower estrogen levels.
-However, scant evidence suggests that these foods can address the health effects of high estrogen.
+Some studies have suggested that specific foods may raise or lower estrogen levels.
+However, it is unclear whether these foods can address the health effects of high estrogen.

 Speak with a doctor before making dietary changes to reduce estrogen.
 The most healthful diet varies from person to person.

-Some research suggests that certain foods may be able to diminish the level of estrogen in the body.
-However, this research is often low-quality or has involved animals rather than humans, and more research is needed.
+Some research suggests that certain foods may reduce the level of estrogen in the body.
+However, this research is often low quality or has involved animals rather than humans, and more research is needed.

 - bok choy